Nothing can make a dog owner jump out of bed faster than the sound of dog that is about to throw up.

 - Toxic ingestion of a plant or pest control product

-Sometimes as pet owners we jump to conclusions about vomiting because we are afraid our fur kids are sick.
-But vomiting, may not always be what it seems.
+Sometimes as pet owners we jump to conclusions about dog vomit because we are afraid our fur kids are sick.
+But dog vomiting, may not always be what it seems.

-No, vomiting and regurgitation are two very different things.
+No, vomiting in dogs and regurgitation are two very different things.

-Regurgitation in dogs is the process of the foods a dog ate coming back up before it hits the stomach – otherwise called undigested food.
+Regurgitation in dogs is the process of the foods a dog ate coming back up before it hits the dog’s stomach.
+This is also called undigested food.
 It starts in the esophagus and what comes up may be covered in mucus.
 It is usually unexpected and does not require the same abdominal reflexes that vomiting requires.

-Vomiting will typically bring up contents of the stomach that may have already started being digested.
-A dog will use its stomach muscles and make some weird scary noises when it happens.
+Vomiting will typically bring up partially digested contents of the dog’s stomach.
+A dog will use its stomach muscles and make some weird scary noises when it is vomiting.
 Most dogs will signal they are going to throw up with licking and hunching.

 - Liquid dog vomit with nothing in it can mean your dog has no food to throw up.
 If it also seems to have the appearance of white foam: it can be signs of indigestion, a build up of stomach acid or acid reflux.
-On a more serious note it can be an indicator of pancreatitis or some other more severe illnesses.
+On a more serious note, white foam vomit can be an indicator of pancreatitis or some other more severe illnesses.

 - Chunky dog vomit is usually filled with recently eaten foods – sometimes digested and sometimes not.
 If it is digested then something they ate may be not sitting well with them.
 If it is not digested it may mean they are having trouble digesting.